 "Private sector" includes any privately-led agricultural activity managed by a for-profit formal company.
-A CBO or NGO investment may be included if the CBO or NGO engage in for-profit agricultural activity.
+A CBO or nongovernmental organization (NGO) investment may be included if the CBO or NGO engage in for-profit agricultural activity.

 "Leveraged by Feed the Future implementation" indicates that the new investment was directly encouraged or facilitated by activities funded by the Feed the Future initiative.
-Investments reported should not include funds received by the investor from the USG as part of a grant or other award.
+Investments reported should not include funds received by the investor from the U.S. Government as part of a grant or other award.